brycewray/hugo-site/content/posts/2021/12/gems-in-rough-12.md

 [^Workers]: CFP runs "atop" [Cloudflare Workers](https://workers.cloudflare.com).

 > Very impressed with what I'm seeing.
-Did minor edits to each repo and pushed; each build environment initialization generally took about two seconds, not minutes, and here's how each overall build process compared with simultaneous processes (same push in each case) on Vercel:
+Did minor edits to each repo and pushed; each build environment initialization generally took about two **seconds**, not minutes, and here's how each overall build process compared with simultaneous processes (same push in each case) on Vercel:
 > 1. *[Repo #1, the [Hugo](https://gohugo.io)-based version of this site]* — Vercel: 17 seconds; CFP: 38 seconds.
 > 2. *[Repo #2, the [Eleventy](https://11ty.dev)-based version of this site]* — Vercel: 36 seconds; CFP: 51 seconds.
 > 3. *[Repo #3, an Eleventy-based project I use to test multiple hosting vendors]* — Vercel: 49 seconds; CFP: 49 seconds.
+>
 > This is more like what we were seeing with CFP months ago. 👍  Hope this test goes super-well for everyone else and the fix goes GA ASAP.[^GAterm]

 [^GAterm]: *GA*, in this case, means *general availability*.